meshery/meshery/docs/pages/guides/performance-management.md

 <a href="{{ site.baseurl }}/assets/img/performance-management/performance-dashboard.PNG"><img alt="Performance Dashboard" src="{{ site.baseurl }}/assets/img/performance-management/performance-dashboard.PNG" /></a>

-The dashboard allows us to run our Performance Tests , it also shows the different tests run over the lifetime of the profile sorted by time and day.
+The dashboard allows you to run your performance tests.
+The performance dashboard also shows the different tests run over the lifetime of your account, sorted by time and day.

 ## Performance Management Through Meshery UI